 Travellers who fancy relaxation should consider visiting Paradise beach.
 Located on the south coast of the island, Playa Paraiso is known for its calm waters and white sand.
 The beach can be found only a short distance from the port terminal.

 Playa Parguito, located next to the famous Playa el Agua beach, is another beautiful beach.
 La playa, with plenty of palm trees and majestic views, is where the sea turtles come to lay their eggs in April and May.

 It might be a small island located to the south of the Margarita, but it has many activities for everyone.
 A quiet fishing island with some of the best Margarita`s beaches and blue seas offers many opportunities for snorkelling, diving, and windsurfing.
 Those who don`t want to stay overnight can take a day tour to the island and enjoy a quiet atmosphere.

 If you need a break from the beaches, consider horseback riding.
 An unforgettable experience both for beginners and experts is an activity not to be missed.
 The visitors can choose horseback riding on the beach or over the mountains.

 FORT OF SANTA ROSA, LA ASUNCION

 The colonial town La Asuncion, the political capital of Margarita, is best known for its fortress.
-The Fort of Santa Rosa, also known as “Castillo de Santa Rosa” was for many years a symbol of independence.
+For many years, the Fort of Sant Rosa was a symbol of independence.
 The fort is also one of the most important historical symbols of the island.
+The Fort of Santa Rosa is also known as “Castillo de Santa Rosa.”

 BASILICA VIRGEN DEL VALLE